- What is an invoice?

 Whether you run a small business or you’re a freelancer, you’ll need to get paid at some point — this is when the invoice comes in.

 While many of us have heard of invoices, it’s totally a different game when it’s time to create one.

 What is an invoice exactly?
 What info do I need to add to it?
 What format?
 When do I send it?

 In this article, we are going to answer all these questions and many more in detail.
+You can also review our guide: Freelancer Invoicing 101 for more information.
 So, without further ado, let’s get started.